-Do you have more breakouts and acne flares when you’re stressed?
-You’re not imagining things, the connection between stress and acne is real, and is driven by a few mechanisms.
+Do you have more breakouts and acne flares when you’re stressed out?
+You’re not imagining things, the connection between stress and acne is real and is driven by a few mechanisms.
 Here are 5 ways stress can make acne worse.

 1. Sebum is a waxy substance produced by the sebaceous glands in the skin.
 This oily component of skin is implicated in acne, because together with bacteria and dead skin cells, it clogs the hair follicles, which can cause breakouts.
 When someone is under stress, particularly emotional stress, the cells that produce sebum are upregulated, causing them to produce more oil, accentuating the problem.